musket-ml/segmentation_training_pipeline/README.md

   - epochs: 100 #Let's go for 100 epochs
 ```

-So as you see, we have decomposed our task in two parts, code that actually trains model and experiment configuration,
+So as you see, we have decomposed our task in two parts, *code that actually trains model* and *experiment configuration*,
-which determines model configuration how it should be trained from the set of predefined building blocks.
+which determines model and how it should be trained from the set of predefined building blocks.

+What this code actually does behind of the scenes?

+-  it splits you data in 5 folds, and trains one model per fold
+-  it takes care about model checkpointing, generates example image/mask/segmentation triples, collects training metrics.
+All this data will
+   be stored in the folders just near your `config.yaml`
+-  All you folds are initialized from fixed default seed, so different experiments will use exactly same train/validation splits

 ## What is supported?